-It’s the single most essential skill that any backyard Pitmaster can improve in order to up their barbecue game: how to control smoker temperature!
-Whether you are just starting out with smoking meat or a meat smoking veteran wanting to improve your skills, this one’s for you.
+The single most essential skill that any backyard Pitmaster can improve in order to up their barbecue game is how to control smoker temperature.
+Whether you are just starting out with smoking meat or a meat smoking veteran wanting to improve your skills, this video is for you.

-How To Control Smoker Temperature – Temp Control Tips & Tricks
+How To Control Smoker Temperature (Temp Control Tips and Tricks)

 Here is what’s happening inside your smoker, to give you a better understanding of what you should look out for:

 Cold air enters the firebox through the intake, and fuels the fire with oxygen.
 The fire burns through the charcoal and/or smoke wood, producing smoke and heating up the air.
 This hot air then travels through the smoker, carrying hot smoke with it, towards the exhaust.
 While it passes through the cooking chamber, it cooks your food, embedding it with that beautiful smoky flavor.
 It then leaves the chamber through the exhaust.

 Thin Blue Smoke

 As you can see, you need to make sure there is enough air to allow for a nice, clean burn, and a proper “exit route” for the air to allow for a steady flow inside the smoker.
 The most famous indicator of a smoker that is running properly is thin (almost invisible) blue smoke coming out of the exhaust.

 Knowing how the process works will allow you to problem solve most beginner issues with smoking meat.
 If the temp is too low, simply allow more air through the intake.

 Temp too high?
 Maybe you need to open the exhaust some more, to allow hot air to leave the smoker faster.
 Find out how to control smoker temperature for the setup you own, and you’ll be hitting home run cooks in no time!

 Always be sure to have a high quality meat and ambient air temperature thermometer available for best results.